vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Scanning is the process of turning one source into values.

-A format definition owns the scanner and any source-free dialects it needs:
+A format definition bundles one scanner module with any source-free dialects it
+provides:

 ```text
 FormatDefinition